 The crux of the gameplay is that you wander around the map as whatever exaggerated feminist caricature you designed and you yell at white men, deface buildings, and virtue signal tolerance for people of color.
 You do this to keep the trigger bar AND the tolerance bar from depleting, and once one of them is empty, it’s game over.
 Yes, we have already established how unbearably cringe worthy the whole thing is, but what is even worse is just how shallow the gameplay is.
 Oh and you also need to keep yourself fat because literally no one has made that joke before.

 There is no sense of strategy involved other than memorizing the controls and which button does what, as the only challenge involved is pressing a button when you enter the vicinity of an NPC.
-There is some fun to be had with this style of gameplay… for about five minutes, but when you realize there is literally nothing else to this, you realize just how hollow and satisfying it really is.
-Unless the idea was to make FEMINAZI as tedious and unfun as they imagine actual feminist activism is (and they aren’t far off in a lot of cases tbh), then there is nothing engaging about it; and I doubt that anyone involved was clever enough to have even thought of that.
+There is some fun to be had with this style of gameplay… for about five minutes, but when you realize there is literally nothing else to this, you realize just how hollow and unsatisfying it really is.
+Unless the idea was to make FEMINAZI as tedious and unfun as they imagine actual feminist activism is, then there is nothing engaging about it; and I doubt that anyone involved was clever enough to have even thought of that.
 There are also some mini games included that are mildly entertaining but I legitimately don’t know what in game purpose they serve.

-The intent of FEMINAZI gameplay wise was to be like one of the older 80s arcade games that were based around getting a high score and getting a little better each time.
-The problem is that there is no skill involved in FEMINAZI, you just get to the point where you run out of white men to harass or Muslim men to shower with praise and the bar gets empty, which is not accurate at all because when you’re a true feminazi, you NEVER run out of white men to harass… hey, I may be a feminist but I’m too petty to let myself be offended by this game or what they expect.
+The intent of FEMINAZI gameplay wise was to be like one of the older 80s arcade games that were based around achieving a high score and getting a little better each time.
+The problem is that there is no skill involved in FEMINAZI, you just get to the point where you run out of white men to harass or Muslim men to shower with praise and the bar gets empty.

 Classic arcade titles were able to catch on because they had gameplay that was naturally compelling and allowed the player to get a little better each time.
 While one probably could improve at FEMINAZI in order to get a higher score, the base gameplay is simply not compelling enough to make one want to do so, and thus means that one will inevitably request a refund; and that’s what I did.